KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Carth0nasty

-**Description:** Reskins several ancient alien devices you encounter in the course of the game, with similar improvements to the map of the galaxy the star maps display.
+**Description:** Reskins the Star Maps to a new HD texture, with similar improvements to the map of the galaxy the star maps display.

 **Category & Tier:** Graphics Improvement / 3 - Suggested